 Protip: Herbaciarnia is a cafe selling hundreds of tea and coffee varieties.
 And the interiors here are worth a mention too!
 I have spent hours working, reading, or just chatting with friends

-8. Relive history & spellbinding charm of the University of Wroclaw
+8. Relive history & spellbinding charm of the University of Wrocław

-Today, the University of Wroclaw, a decorated educational institution in Europe enjoys a great deal of public attention and accounts for a majority of student crowd in the city.
-It won’t be wrong to mention that the University is a popular attraction in Wroclaw.
+Today, the University of Wrocław, a decorated educational institution in Europe enjoys a great deal of public attention and accounts for a majority of student crowd in the city.
+It won’t be wrong to mention that the University is a popular tourist attraction in Wrocław.
 The top of the University museum has a lookout point that offers a 360-degree view of the city centre region.

 Protip: Kot Cafe is an amazing place to sit and chill with furry friends.
 There are two cafes in the vicinity of the main building and the one I’m talking about here is 500-600 meters from the main building close to Pomorska.